Finding research participants can be the most frustrating and resource-intensive part of conducting qualitative market research.

-Tip #2: Include the URL Twice
+Tip #3: Include the Screening Survey URL Twice 🌐

 When creating a social media ad with the hope of recruiting research participants, you likely will have some type of call to action or landing page for your audience to click on and learn more about the study.

 Along with adding your required call-to-action link in the URL box, think about including it in the “text box” as well.

-Tip #4: Rely on Analytics
+Tip #4: Rely on Facebook Analytics 📊

 Another important feature to utilize when promoting participation in a market research study on social media are the provided analytics.